pxslip/db-studio/docs/app/content/shares.md

 ::: warning Logout to test links

-If you open a Share link while logged in to Directus, it will redirect to the Item in the Directus App.
+If you open a Share link while logged in to d9, it will redirect to the Item in the d9 App.
 When testing a Share, make sure to log out of the app before opening the link, or simply open the link in another browser or incognito tab.